mohammadhosseinipour/LPR_EvaDB/README.md

   5. The `LPR_EvaDB.py` was created to process videos from the traffic cameras, so it highly depends on the angel of the video capturing.

 ### Setup:
   Ensure that the local Python version is >= 3.11.5.
-Install the required libraries:
+Install the required libraries(It's recommended to use a virtual environment!):

   ```bat
   pip install -r requirements.txt